Who stays with us on our Inpatient Unit?

 Throughout each day, you may be visited by different members of our multidisciplinary team who will discuss your care with you, sometimes offering you medication to help control your physical symptoms.
 The team consists of professionals such as:

-- Doctors, nurses and nursing assistants
+- Doctors, nurses and health care assistants

 - Physiotherapists and occupational therapists